nirvik7/cse15l-lab-reports/labreport3.md

 __Lab 3 Report__

-I chose to do my lab report on the grep command.
+I chose to do my lab report on the grep command using [https://www.geeksforgeeks.org/grep-command-in-unixlinux/]

 &nbsp;

 *-i: ignore case*

-Example 1: Here we can use the -i command to ignore case when searching for "Osama bin Laden" in 9/11 reports.
-Although the proper casing for his name is Osama bin Laden, there are many cases of the b in his name being capitalized.
-The -i command can be used to great effect here as we can search for his name ignoring casing.
+Example 1: Here we can use the -i command to ignore case when searching for "Madrid" in Puerto Rico's history.

 ```
-my_gr@NirvikLaptop MINGW64 ~/OneDrive/Documents/GitHub/skill-demo1/technical (main)
+[cs15lwi23ahk@ieng6-203]:written_2:156$ grep -i "madrid" travel_guides/berlitz2/PuertoRico-History.txt
-$ grep -i "osama bin laden" 911report/*
+For Spain the 19th century was a bitter slide from imperial might to the status of a has-been.
+By the early 1800s independence movements had overthrown Spanish rule in most of the Western Hemisphere.
+Madrid’s most important remaining possessions were the island colonies of Cuba and Puerto Rico, both of which were chafing under the yoke of colonial rule and the bitter system of slavery.
+To squash subversive ideas about independence in Puerto Rico, Madrid imposed ruthless military control.
+The most memorable incident occurred in 1868 in the mountain town of Lares, when government forces crushed an uprising of secessionists, killing or jailing the insurgents, and many innocent victims.
+The event is remembered as El Grito de Lares (the cry of Lares).
-911report/chapter-13.3.txt:            93.
-ABC News interview, "Terror Suspect: An Interview with Osama Bin Laden," Dec.
-22,
+The colonial government could not, however, hold back the tide of change sweeping the Caribbean.
+In 1872, one momentous decree abolished the 350-year-old institution of slavery in Puerto Rico, and in 1897 Spain cut the colonial ties and finally granted the island autonomy.
+The long dream of independence seemed to have come true.
+But eight months after Madrid had authorized home rule for Puerto Rico, American troops arrived to take it away.
 ```